Fluxitude/guidant/docs/migration-guide.md

 Ask your AI assistant:

 ```
-Please migrate my Task Master project to the new .taskmaster directory structure
+Please migrate my Guidant project to the new .guidant directory structure
 ```

 ### Option 2: Manual Migration